arunsatyarth/OneMiner/README.md

 # OneMiner
-Simple UI to mixed GPU Miners(Nvidia &amp; AMD) for Ethereum, ZCash  etc
+Simple UI to mixed GPU Miners(Nvidia &amp; AMD) for Ethereum, ZCash  etc.

+The name was meant to signify that it is a one click miner but also to hold a subtle  reference to the 'One Ring" from 'Lord of the Rings'.
+But I hold no delusions of grandeur about its supremacy.

 You should use this for the following reasons